Green Impact for Health

 How are practices audited for awards?

 You can submit your toolkit on the platform whenever you are ready, and will receive a student-led audit.
-The deadline for submissions in 2023 was 30th September 2023 so we are no longer accepting submissions for awards in 2023.
-However, you can begin working towards your 2024 award.
+Our next submission deadline is 30th September 2024.

-You can still submit your toolkit at any time until, but won’t have an audit until Autumn/Winter 2024.
+You can submit your toolkit at any time until, but won’t have an audit until after the deadline.
 This supports SOS-UK’s improved monitoring and evaluation process to capture impact, and the social value of working with students.
 If your practice has special circumstances, we can consider assessing your submission and making an award outside of this student audit schedule.

 Where can you read the past GIFH newsletters?